Heklagunnars/Bicycle-project/README.md

 # Bicycle-project
-Here is the files for your amazing project.
+Here is the files for our amazing project.